Share this article with your friends

 - Roles and responsibilities at Queen's

 I teach both undergraduate and postgraduate students.
-I am the lead tutor for Black and Asian Theology, Black Transformative ministries, and supervise students undertaking independent research.
-Additionally, I have taught on the following modules:
+In addition to my role as Director of the Centre for Black Theology, I am the lead tutor for Black Theology and also teach on the following modules:

 - TMM1437 Theological Reflection